Cunninghamhead Estate: The Kerr family

 Hugh Kerr of Gatend Farm near Barrmill died on 9 August 1818 and his wife died on the 19th.
 Hugh had three of the sons, William, Robert and Hugh who emigrated to America and became very wealthy.
 William Kerr purchased Cuninghamehead, and resided here upon his retirement until his death in 1853.
 He was succeeded by an only child, Richard, who succeeded him.

 Today

 Mansion house

 The dilapidated mansion house was purchased by a developer after the death of the Kerr sisters and the renovations were nearly complete when vandals broke in and the building was destroyed by fire.
 The fire was in the early 1960s and as the house was too badly damaged for restoration it was demolished.

 Caravan park

 By the 1960s the estate had become significantly run down, the main entrance road impassable even by foot.
 From 1964, works were carried out to first use the estate as a chicken farm and later as a caravan park and camping site.
 From 2003 onwards significant redevelopment of the caravan park and camping site was carried out by Laird Estates Group to create a residential park exclusively for the retired and semi-retired.

+This photo shows the caravan site at around 1975 where the hen huts were still erect, but before the Wigwam Bar was built.
+The Bungalow hasn't been extended, nor has a garage.